Padilla v. Kentucky: Immigration consequence advising for non-citizen defendants.

 Why This Matters Now

 Padilla v.
-Kentucky made immigration consequence counseling mandatory.
-We make it manageable.
+Kentucky made immigration consequence counseling mandatory for all criminal defense cases in which the defendant is not a citizen.
+Our team of professional crimmigration attorneys make it manageable.
 Protect your practice.
 Protect your clients.
+Protect your reputation.
 Outsource your crimmigration analysis to experts.

 In Padilla v.
 Kentucky, the U.S. Supreme Court held that criminal defense attorneys have a constitutional duty to advise non-citizen clients of the immigration consequences of criminal charges and plea agreements.
 This is no longer optional, and it is not "best practice."
 It is required.